danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 };
 ```

-To fetch the signing key from Auth0 (step 2) we'll use the `jwks-rsa` library.
+To fetch the public key from Auth0 (step 2) we'll use the `jwks-rsa` library.
 It exposes a client with `getSigningKey` method to fetch the key.
 Pas this method as the third argument when calling the helper:

 ```js
 'use strict';